justinhartman/.github/README.md

 These templates have been designed to work _out-the-box_ without much need for intervention on your part.
 There are however a few files where you will need to make some changes in order to tailor this to your project.
-See below for a list of changes you **should make*- before committing to your repo.
+See below for a list of changes you **should make** before committing to your repo.

 As a recommendation, it is better to edit the files in your project folder rather than in this repository.
 This will allow you to update the repo without